cybertechtalk/azdo-tools/README.md

 # Description
-The repository is used as a source repo for tooling for integration with Azure API, Azure DevOps API.
+The repository contains tooling to deal with Azure API, Azure DevOps API and related stuff.

 # Policy
 How to use the repository: